-Mitigation of adverse environments is an increasingly important topic in the evolving grid.
-This includes such diverse natural and man-made issues as electromagnetic interference (EMI), the deleterious effects of geomagnetic storms, the effects of high-altitude nuclear detonations, and severe weather events.
-All of these pose a potential threat to grid reliability and resiliency.
-Electromagnetic interference can degrade or disable effective two-way communication and control on the grid, geomagnetic storms can damage large transformers and other equipment through induced currents , and a high-altitude nuclear detonation would produce an electromagnetic pulse that can damage unprotected integrated circuits as well as large electrical equipment.
-Severe storms such as Hurricane Sandy in October 2012 can produce long-term outages resulting in billions of dollars in infrastructure damages and lost business revenue.
-A possible means of improving resiliency (i.e., the ability to recover from an outage event) to the effect of severe wind storms is the incorporation of microgrids.
+Mitigation of diverse natural and man-made events such as electromagnetic interference (EMI), geomagnetic storms, high-altitude nuclear detonations, and severe weather all pose a potential threat to grid reliability and resiliency.
+Electromagnetic interference can degrade or disable effective two-way communication and control on the grid; geomagnetic storms can damage large transformers and other equipment through induced currents, and a high-altitude nuclear detonation would produce an electromagnetic pulse that can damage unprotected integrated circuits as well as large electrical equipment.
+Severe storms such as Hurricane Sandy in October 2012 produce long-term outages resulting in billions of dollars in infrastructure damages and lost business revenue.
+The future incorporation of microgrids offers the possibility of improved resiliency (i.e., the ability to recover from an outage event) to the effect of severe wind storms.
 After Hurricane Sandy, the Gridwise Alliance issued a report of lessons learned that recommended microgrids be considered for enhancing the resiliency of electric infrastructure serving critical loads.
-The incorporation of microgrids to boost resiliency to the effects of storms is consistent with the president's Climate Action Plan.
+The incorporation of microgrids to boost resiliency to the effects of storms is consistent with the President's Climate Action Plan.